aspose-words/Aspose.Words-API-References/english/net/aspose.words.reporting/jsondatasource/_index.md

 ---
 title: Class JsonDataSource
 second_title: Aspose.Words for .NET API Reference
 description: Aspose.Words.Reporting.JsonDataSource class.
-Provides access to data of a JSON file or stream to be used within a report in C#
+Provides access to data of a JSON file or stream to be used within a report in C#.
 type: docs
 weight: 4470
 url: /net/aspose.words.reporting/jsondatasource/